|

 end of the old city is Edirnekapi, where the ancient walls of Theodosius

-once marked the borders of Constantinopole.
+once marked the borders of Constantinople.
 Lunch will be at Zeyrekhane

 Restaurant, followed by a drive to the Balat district of the Golden